mccanne/sharkfest/README.md

 The type context is
 * locally scoped so no need for a schema registry
-* mergeable so different streams with different type contexts can merge, and
+* mergeable so different streams with different type contexts can be interleaved, and
 * concatenatable so streams can easily be processed.

 For example,